rashadism/openchoreo/docs/proposals/0537-introduce-component-type-definitions.md

 - When `componentType: web-app`, the `parameters` field schema is the **merged schema** of the ComponentTypeDefinition's `parameters` and `envOverrides`
 - This allows developers to configure both static parameters and environment-overridable settings in one place
-- At runtime, these are split: `parameters` remain static, `envOverrides` can be overridden in EnvSettings
+- At runtime, these are split: `parameters` remain static, `envOverrides` can be overridden in ComponentDeployment
 - Templates access merged values via `${spec.*}` (e.g., `${spec.lifecycle.terminationGracePeriodSeconds}`, `${spec.resources.requests.cpu}`)

 **Workload Spec (extracted from source repo at build time):**